 You might inadvertently download malware where a scammer can track your keystrokes by infecting your computer, network or server.
 The ransomware can then search and lock your details using its encryption.
 You might uncover this when they try to get to your information, or you get a ransom request for virtual currency like bitcoin.

 A scammer may contact your friends, family or coworkers from the information they got from your social media platforms.
 Email, text or social media messaging are easy ways to steal your identity.

 Why Corporate Capital

-Corporate Capital in Las Vegas, NV, is here for all of your business management needs in the United States.
+Corporate Capital in Las Vegas, NV, is here for all of your business management and bookkeeping needs in Las Vegas, NV and the rest of the United States.
 Our licensed professionals and legal experts are ready to help you with your taxes and answer your questions.
 Give us a call today at 855-371-0070!